-Looking back at my own work before I got involved with an organized reenactment community, I made a lot of garb with top stitch pleat-work.
+Looking back at my own work before I got involved with an organized reenactment community, I made a lot of garb with back stitch/ top stitch pleat-work.
 I noticed over the last couple of years I did more and more honeycomb smocking styled costumes.
 Which got me questioning if my involvement with reenactment groups led me down the path to honeycomb smocking or research.
 Honeycomb smocking is popular in some Landsknecht reenactment circles, and for a while there I was going that route in my sewing adventures.
 However, I have veered back into the interest in middle-class 16th c.
 German garb.
-None the less, this discussion and realization got me questioning my assumptions.
+Nonetheless, this discussion and realization got me questioning my assumptions.

 When you look at the base of the pattern formed in honeycomb smocking, you see the pleats will be spaced at the widest point of the end of the design.

 Upon closer examination of famous woodcuts and drawings, I noticed that the pattern is not always clearly uniform.
 Unfortunately, woodcuts and prints don’t always have the detail needed for a thorough assessment.
-There could always be a gathered stitch at the base of the embroidery changing the pattern, so no way to be sure.
+There could always be a gathered stitch at the base of the embroidery changing the pattern, so there is no way to be sure.
 When you look at paintings, there is no clear evidence of honeycomb smocking I have found.
-Generally, when you enlarge an image of a painting, there is evidence for pattern darning or top stitched patterns on tight pleat-work or shirring.
+Generally, when you enlarge an image of a painting, there is evidence for pattern darning or top-stitched patterns on tight pleat-work or shirring.

-It could be that the honeycomb smocked style was a style worn by lower classes or Landsknecht and ladies of the tross.
+It could be that the honeycomb smocked style was a style worn by lower classes or Landsknecht and ladies of the tross in the 16th c.
 Perhaps that is why there are no clear paintings showing details and no extant finds of honeycomb smocking in aprons and shirts.
 Honeycomb smocking has a very elastic quality to it and could be useful in clothing worn by people that are performing more manual work outside.
 Simple pattern shirring also can be done in diamond patterns and could be the method used to create those repeating patterns seen in the woodcut aprons and shirts, it may still keep some elastic properties.
-I plan on to investigate this further for sure!